-As many as 1.4 million people in the United States will suffer a brain injury this year, according to statistics from the Centers for Disease Control and Prevention.
+As many as 1.7 million people in the United States will suffer a brain injury this year, according to statistics from the Centers for Disease Control and Prevention.
 Traumatic brain injury (TBI) is one of the leading causes of death and disability around the globe.

 The devastating effects from a brain injury can have far-reaching repercussions that leave the person, and often his/her family, forever changed.
 Those changes can vary from subtle to disastrous and may be temporary or permanent.

 Because of its vast complexity and capabilities, the human brain continues to challenge scientists working to fully understand it.
 That incomplete understanding makes it difficult to quantify the effects of a brain injury and decide on a fair settlement.

 If you find yourself dealing with the effects of a traumatic brain injury to yourself or someone you love, you need someone you can count on to help you understand your options and work to get you compensation to help you cope with a changed life.

 The Heuser & Heuser law firm has the knowledge and experience in this complicated area to make sure your case is resolved successfully.
 We’ve been helping residents of Colorado Springs, Pueblo and elsewhere along the Front Range, Pikes Peak, and the Arkansas Valley for more than 30 years.

 Get A Free Case Review